Anne Gambrill

 Gambrill has held a number of community roles.
-She was the second president of the Auckland Zonta International Club, and has been an active member of the club for over 50 years.
+She was a founding member and the second president of the Auckland Zonta International Club, after Cherry Raymond.
+Gambrill has been an active member of the club for over 50 years.
 In the 1980s and 1990s she was the Chair of the Auckland Branch of the Samuel Marsden Collegiate Old Girls Association; she was the chairperson of the Auckland Decorative and Fine Arts Society and has served on the International Education Appeal Authority dealing with complaints from international students in New Zealand.

 In 2003 Gambrill received the New Zealand Order of Merit for services to the high court.

+Personal life

+Gambrill married Christopher Gambrill, a lawyer, in 1960.
+They have three children.